openmc-dev/openmc/docs/source/usersguide/scripts.rst

 -h, --help            show help message and exit

 -d DESTINATION, --destination DESTINATION
-                      Directory to create new library in (default: .)
+                      Directory to create new library in

 -m META, --metastable META
                       How to interpret ZAIDs for metastable nuclides.
 META